 I remember exactly how it felt to be lying on the cool tiled floor of my parent’s bathroom.
 I was 13 years old.
 The tampon I was grasping awkwardly between my legs looked exactly like the one on the box, but where I thought it should go caused intense pain when I tried pushing.
 It felt like hitting a wall and having it bite you back.
 I didn’t think much of it at the time because anything about becoming a woman was just not to be discussed.
 I never talked to anyone about it, not until much later.

-When I was 16, I tried having sex for the first time, and was surprised by the excruciatingly pain.
+When I was 16, I tried having sex for the first time and was shocked by the excruciating pain.
 I knew it would hurt at first, but I never imagined it would feel like serrated knives between my legs, like fresh rope burn, like a ring of fire that burned for days afterwards.
 It was so painful that it traumatized me.
-I wouldn’t speak to my boyfriend after that, we broke up, and I fell into a deep depression.
+I wouldn’t speak to my boyfriend after that, and then we broke up and I fell into a deep depression.

 Years passed before I would allow anyone to touch me.
 At the same time, I yearned to be like everyone else.
 I told myself I would get over it, that I just hadn’t met the right person, that I should wait until I was older to have sex anyway.